flowcore-io/python-transformer-example/README.md

 ```

 > Note:
-> If you want to run the transformer locally without tests and use something like Postman or Insomnia to test it manually, run with ` uvicorn --app-dir src main:app --reload`
+> If you want to run the transformer locally without tests and use something like Postman or Insomnia to test it manually, run with ` python src/main.py --reload`

 > Note:
 > If you want to skip tests all together as part of the build process,remove the `.github/workflows/test.yml` workflow file